Measuring Human Perception to Improve Open Set Recognition: Related Work

 \section{Related Work}

-\textbf{Open Set Recognition.} The development of capabilities that can detect that a sample is novel is a classic problem within the broader field of pattern recognition, and numerous techniques have been suggested for this task over the years~\cite{ruff2021unifying}.
+\textbf{Open Set Recognition.} The development of capabilities that can detect that a sample is novel is a classic problem within the broader field of pattern recognition~\cite{ruff2021unifying}.
 But merely detecting novelty is a limited task --- classification is far more useful mode of operation in machine learning.
 Most recognition work in computer vision has been conducted in a closed set classification mode, meaning all classes are known at both training and testing time.
 In contrast, OSR is a more realistic scenario, where partial knowledge of the world is present during training, and unknown phenomena are guaranteed to appear during testing.
 The difficulty has been in finding effective approaches for distinguishing between known and unknown samples~\cite{geng2020recent}.

 Scheirer et al. initially formalized the OSR problem~\cite{walter_open_set} and introduced the concept of~\textit{openness}, which characterizes the potential difficulty of open set problems.
 Importantly, they defined a notion of open space risk, based on the assumption that the farther away a sample is from the support of known training data in a feature space, the riskier it is to assign a known class label to it.
 Following this definition, a series of standalone classifiers was developed, including the 1-vs-Set Machine~\cite{walter_open_set}, $P_I$-SVM~\cite{pi-svm}, and Weibull-Calibrated SVM (W-SVM)~\cite{wsvm}.
-Moving beyond SVM-like classifers, Rudd et al. proposed the Extreme Value Machine (EVM)~\cite{Rudd_2018}, which is an OSR classifier based on the statistical Extreme Value Theory (EVT)~\cite{coles2001introduction} that supports incremental learning.
+Moving beyond SVM-like classifers, Rudd et al. proposed the Extreme Value Machine (EVM)~\cite{Rudd_2018}, which is an OSR classifier based on the statistical Extreme Value Theory (EVT) that supports incremental learning.